Pylons/pyramid/docs/narr/introduction.rst

 Exceptions happen.
-Rather than deal with exceptions that might present themselves to a user in production in an ad-hoc way, Pyramid allows you to register *exception views*.
+Rather than deal with exceptions that might present themselves to a user in production in an ad-hoc way, Pyramid allows you to register an :term:`exception view`.
 Exception views are like regular Pyramid views, but they're only invoked when an exception "bubbles up" to Pyramid itself.
-For example, you might register an exception view for the ``Exception`` exception, which will catch *all* exceptions, and present a pretty "whoops, this is embarrassing" page.
+For example, you might register an exception view for the :exc:`Exception` exception, which will catch *all* exceptions, and present a pretty "well, this is embarrassing" page.
 Or you might choose to register an exception view for only specific kinds of application-specific exceptions, such as an exception that happens when a file is not found, or an exception that happens when action cannot be performed because the user doesn't have permission to do something.
 In the former case, you can show a pretty "Not Found" page; in the latter case you might show a login form.

 Example: :ref:`exception_views`.